 I have suffered an injury due to medical negligence, but cannot afford a lawyer.
 Who can help me?

 If you have suffered an injury during the course of medical care, it is not necessary to have financial resources to obtain high quality legal representation.
-Schochor, Federico and Staton represents each client on a contingency basis and does not require retainers or fees in advance of a trial or settlement of the case.
+Schochor and Staton, P.A. represents each client on a contingency basis and does not require retainers or fees in advance of a trial or settlement of the case.
 Our firm has the financial resources to investigate meritorious cases and prepare each one for trial.
 You are not responsible for fees and expenses unless a recovery or verdict is made on your behalf.

 Can a general practice lawyer represent me in a medical malpractice case?